ramiror/spanglish/README.md

 Have the cow tied | To be on the gravy train
 Slap of drowned | Last resort
 To the teetotum | Jeez!
+Look at me and don't touch me | Fragile, unstable, about to collapse

 ## English -> Spanish